Last Updated on 03/12/2021 by FilipiKnow

 Looking for legitimate online jobs at home in the Philippines?
 Here’s a list of the best home-based jobs based on pay and demand, most of which are in the fields of IT, marketing, and admin support.

-(Note: Salary information is based on online job listings as of November 2018.)
+Note: Salary information is based on online job listings as of January 2020.

 1. Software Engineer.

 Required skills: Web development, software development, computer programming, analytical and problem-solving skills, etc.